Different Ways to Consume Cannabis

 For years many people associated cannabis consumption with smoking joints, but that’s beginning to change as the plant becomes legal in more regions, and awareness about all the different forms of consumption is increasing.
-Not only has awareness grown, legalization has actually driven people to increase the number of ways to consume cannabis.
+Not only has awareness grown, but legalization has also actually driven people to increase the number of ways to consume cannabis.
+(1)

 Let’s learn more about the ever-evolving world of cannabis consumption.

 “Flower” is the name given to raw cultivated marijuana.
 Now that cannabis has become legalized there has been a distinct effort to give the plant an upscale rebranding — you won’t find many stores officially referring to cannabis by old slang terms, like “bud” or “nug,” or at least not in their advertising.

 You can buy flower and roll it in a joint, put it in a bong or pipe, or vape it.